Automattic/jetpack/extensions/README.md

 };
 ```

-Once Jetpack will require WordPress 5.5+, you will be able to use `createInterpolateElement`.
+**Since `createInterpolateElement` is only available in WordPress 5.5+, you will need to check for it before you use it, and support a fallback until Jetpack stops supporting WordPress 5.4.**

 ### Colors